• Skip to primary navigation

 Make a List of Supplies You Need

-I know that I’m good on big gift bags but could use a few smaller ones.
-This is something I will be looking for at after Christmas sales.
+I know that I’m good with big gift bags but could use a few smaller ones.
+This is something I will be looking for at after-Christmas sales.
 I also like to stock up on tape to use all year.

 Make a List of Christmas Cards You Received